Nervosys/Botnix/docs/languages-frameworks/cuelang.section.md

 ## `writeCueValidator` {#cuelang-writeCueValidator}

-Nixpkgs provides a `pkgs.writeCueValidator` helper, which will write a validation script based on the provided Cuelang schema.
+Botpkgs provides a `pkgs.writeCueValidator` helper, which will write a validation script based on the provided Cuelang schema.

 Here is an example:
 ```